 The show also includes pastiches of some familiar TV formats such as Historical Wife Swap, Historical Hospital and Ready Steady Feast; and various spoof songs, for example a musical journey through 18th Century British history in the style of a Westlife ballad, sung by four King Georges.

-The show is such a hit that nearly half of all 6 to 12-year-olds in the country watch the programme, its website has attracted millions upon millions of hits since it launched, and it has beaten mainstream sketch shows to win more than one British Comedy Award now.
-It's even spawned a prime-time spin-off series showcasing the first two series' highlights, hosted by Stephen Fry.
+The show was such a hit that at its peak nearly half of all 6 to 12-year-olds in the country watched, and its website has attracted millions upon millions of hits since it launched.

 The show's achievements include beating other mainstream sketch shows to win more than one British Comedy Award; getting its own prime-time highlights series hosted by Stephen Fry; and spawning a gameshow spin-off.
 However, it's biggest achievement was getting millions of kids interested in history.

 Sadly, aside from the odd special, the show has now finished.
 However, the cast have, as a team, moved onto interesting new projects - there's the feature film Bill and Sky1's fantasy series Yonderland.